decodesalot/react-dashboard-starter-template/README.md

-# Getting Started with Create React App
+# React Dashboard Starter Template

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a free, open source, react bootstrap 5 starter template.
+Great for basic prototyping or getting a head start on setting up a portal - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts